 You might think that makes gravel a totally impractical material for use in a commercial parking lot, but that isn’t the case.
 With gravel pavers like the ones produced by TRUEGRID, any commercial business can easily maintain a functional, high-performing gravel parking lot for many years without a problem.

-How to Stabilize Your Gravel Parking Lot with Honeycomb Gravel Stabilizers
+How to Stabilize Your Gravel Parking Lot with Grid Gravel Stabilizers

 The only way to ensure a commercial gravel parking lot lasts as long as concrete is to stabilize it with a grid.
 The pavers from TRUEGRID are the best example of this type of grid.
 This patented interlocking gravel stabilization grid is comprised of super strong 1.8” deep cylinders groupings linked together by unique flex joints.
 When filled with gravel, the grid system has greater compressive strength than concrete and sufficient flexibility to never crack like asphalt or concrete.
 The grid cells keep the gravel in-place so maintenance or refilling of gravel.

 There are other methods for gravel stabilization such as borders and webbing, but they don’t work well in commercial use when it comes to preventing the wear and tear of gravel due to traffic which leads to dust and ruts.